Cooper-Moreland/Engineering_4_Notebook/README.md

 ### Reflection

+[google doc for assignment](https://docs.google.com/document/d/1g1PIIIek534bj5pJsN9bA1CqbQQEbnUsOCIuNnpgo2o/edit).
 The [Pico](https://www.raspberrypi-spy.co.uk/wp-content/uploads/2021/01/raspberry_pi_pico_pinout.png) has a bunch of pins that can be used for I2C.
 Any of the blue labeled pins are I2C capable, but you must ensure that the SCL and SDA pins (labeled in blue) you use are from the same I2C bus.

 &nbsp;